 Ex officio members shall have the ability to participate in Board discussions but shall not vote on matters before the Board.

 Ex officio members shall serve at the pleasure of their appointing entity.

+The chief official of each entity identified in Section 2.04, (b), shall identify in writing to TRPTA the identity and contact information for its ex officio member.
+Ex officio member shall serve until replaced by its appointing entity.

 Board Member Appointment and Term

-In accordance with Idaho Code Section 40-2106(3), voting Board members non-voting ex-officio members shall be appointed by resolution of the appointing entity.
+In accordance with Idaho Code Section 40-2106(3), voting Board members shall be appointed by resolution of the appointing entity.
 Appointing entities shall provide a fully executed and duly authorized resolution to TRPTA prior to the newly appointed Board member participating in the business of TRPTA.

-Terms for Board Members shall be for a period of four years and shall begin on January 1 and end on December 31.
+Terms for Board members shall be for a period of four years and shall begin on January 1 and end on December 31.

-Upon adoption of these bylaws, existing Board members shall retain the seats each Board member has been appointed to.
-At the next regular Board meeting after the adoption of these bylaws, the Board shall include an action item identifying terms for existing board members.
-Two Board members shall be selected for an initial two-year term from January 1, 2026, to December 31, 2027.
-Three Board members shall be selected for an initial four-year term from January 1, 2026, to December 31, 2029.
-The results of the board action shall be made by simple majority and recorded in the minutes of the meeting with the name of the Board member and the corresponding term length.
+Two (2) Board Members shall be appointed to terms beginning on January 1 of even number years and three (3) Board Members shall be appointed to terms beginning January 1 of odd number years.

 Should an appointing entity fail to identify its member of the Board to TRPTA, that Board seat shall remain vacant, except that a Board member with an expiring term shall retain said seat until replaced by that Board member’s appointing entity.

 In the event that an appointing entity is delayed in making an appointment to the Board, such appointment will be treated as if it were made in a timely fashion.
 Such delay shall result in the newly appointed Board member serving for a term that is effectively less than a full four years.